 Takeoffs into strong crosswinds are normally performed with the flaps set at 50% to minimize the drift angle immediately after takeoff.
 With the ailerons fully deflected into the wind, accelerate the airplane to a speed slightly higher than normal while decreasing the aileron deflection as speed increases then - with authority - rotate to prevent possibly settling back to the runway while drifting.
 When clear of the ground, make a coordinated turn into the wind to correct for drift.

-Fuel Pump should be left ON during takeoff and for climb.
+Fuel BOOST should be left ON during takeoff and for climb as required for vapor suppression with hot or warm fuel.